Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/Write Ups/Listening Post.md

 Not wanting to spend time typing out the 1s and 0s again, I asked ChatGPT to try and decode the text.
 I first prompted it to create a Python code that would take the input and remove the DTMF leaving only a string of 1s and 0s.
 At the time I did not chose to use any of the given scripts.

 Why?
 The output of SoX and multimon-ng resulted in the 1s and 0s each being on their own line.
 The provided scripts had me insert the output of 1s and 0s into the code and then run it.
 While I have coded in Python before I do not have experience using input that is hard coded to each be on their own line.
-I did not what to spend time changing the code or taking the output of SoX and multimon-ng and reformatting it.
+I did not want to spend time changing the code or taking the output of SoX and multimon-ng and reformatting it.

 Example taken from ChatGPT: